bravo1goingdark/ucfp/README.md

 - Introduce semantic extraction and multi-modality pathways (e.g., text + binary embeddings) feeding the existing canonical/perceptual layers.
 - Enrich observability with structured logging backends and metrics exporters.

+## Contributing

+We welcome fixes, optimizations, and new modalities.
+Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) for the workflow, required checks (`cargo fmt`, `cargo clippy`, `cargo test`), documentation expectations, and guidance on updating the architecture diagram as the pipeline evolves.